JetBrains/xodus/README.md

 - Xodus is written in pure Java.
 - Xodus is transactional and fully ACID-compliant.
 - Xodus is highly concurrent.
-- Xodus is schemaless.
-One can you it as Key-Value store, or Entity store with volatile scheme.
+- Xodus is schemaless and agile.
+No schema migrations or refactorings.
 - Xodus is embedded and requires no dedicated server.
 No installation of it, no administration of it, no intercommunication with it.

 Xodus 1.0-SNAPSHOT artifacts are available in [Maven Central](https://oss.sonatype.org/content/repositories/snapshots/org/jetbrains/xodus) repository.